wp-plugins/bepro-listings/readme.txt

 The base free plugin is filled with features used in most directory, classifieds and portfolio websites.
 Our addons facilitate tons of added features that are only applicable to a subset of users e.g. Real Estate agents, Car Dealers, etc. With this level of control, there is no limit to the type of listings website you can create.

 == Changelog ==
+= 2.1.43 (September 18th, 2014) =
+* New hooks and filters added in preparation for new Form Builder Addon
+* Fix front end form not showing stored categories
+* CSV enhancement to manage multiple categories

 = 2.1.42 (September 8th, 2014) =
 * New filter for replacing upload form
 * re-introduce website link to details page